 S1E2: No place like home

-See how Abdul and Farida’s family have settled into their UNHCR shelter in Za’atari Camp, Jordan.
+In Episode 2 of Between Lives, see how Abdul and Farida’s family have settled into their UNHCR shelter in Za’atari Camp, Jordan.

 Want to see the whole story?

 Did you know that Za’atari Camp in Jordan, which lies near the Syrian border, was just made up of a small collection of tents in 2012?
 Since then, it has evolved into an urban settlement of some 76,000 people.